ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

       ])

 This launch file will launch the same ``turtlesim_node`` with parameter values that are loaded directly from the YAML configuration file.
-Defining arguments and parameters in YAML files makes it easy to store and load a large number of variables.
+Defining arguments and parameters in YAML files make it easy to store and load a large number of variables.
 In addition, YAML files can be easily exported from the current ``ros2 param`` list.
-To learn how to do that, refer to the the :ref:`Understanding ROS 2 parameters <ROS2Params>` tutorial.
+To learn how to do that, refer to the :ref:`Understanding ROS 2 parameters <ROS2Params>` tutorial.

 Let's now create a configuration file, ``turtlesim.yaml``, in the ``/config`` folder of our package, which will be loaded by our launch file.